Photo courtesy of photopin.com/6157150010/

 A fruit that looks similar to a woman’s breast that you can eat.
 So claim several descriptions.
 Now that is bound to make one very interesting fruit.
 Better yet, it tastes like a blend of pumpkin, caramel, maple and sweet potato.
 In Peru, using this fresh fruit in ice cream makes it more in demand than the usually most popular flavors of vanilla or chocolate.

 What’s rather interesting is that looking up information on this fruit usually credits Peru as the country where this is most popular.
-What is more intriguing is that it was in 1581 that Europeans first discovered this fruit...in Ecuador.
+What is more intriguing is this Ecuador fruit fact, that it was in 1581 that Europeans first discovered this fruit...in Ecuador.

 Now this is nearly always disguised by stating it was part of the Inca Empire, for reasons not at all clear.
 Because this fruit is still grown in Ecuador.
 But I confess to never having seen Lucuma Ice Cream in my 42 years of living and visiting many of the cities and villages in this incredible country.